Saheedatt/Saheedatt/README.md

 I am currently working on a social media app project using React.js

 Fun facts: I love to read novels and I am fascinated by the human anatomy.

+ I am looking for help with the use of the google-oauth@react.
+I can't seem to figure out how to do the google authentication properly for a project I'm working on.

 <!--
 **Saheedatt/Saheedatt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.